 www.pinapoint.org — a project website

 Peter Christenson (2012) earned a M.S.W. from the University of Michigan and his M.F.A. in Intermedia from Arizona State University.
 Christenson is a multidisciplinary artist, writer, and filmmaker.
-He is Cofounder and Artistic Director of Left of Centre, a guerrilla-marketing/consulting firm and artist collective in Detroit, MI.
-His current practice and research are rooted in interventionist, social art, and institutional critique theories and formidably influenced by his past experiences working as a licensed psychotherapist.
-Christenson’s research focuses on New Media and Digital Culture, Installation and Immersive Environments, Institutional Critique and Interventionist Theory, Relational Aesthetics, and Psychosocial Art.
+He is co-founder and Artistic Director of Left of Centre, a guerrilla-marketing firm and artist collective started in Detroit, MI, and he is the recent recipient of a Fulbright Scholar Award in Art & Design.
+His current practice and research are rooted in interventionist, social art, and institutional critique theories and significantly influenced by his past experiences working as a licensed psychotherapist.
+Christenson’s research focuses on New Media and Digital Culture, Installation and Immersive Environments, Performance, Institutional Critique and Interventionist Theory, Relational Aesthetics, and Psychosocial Art.